Pat Horvath is in his eighth season as the head coach of the Rams' baseball team in 2017-18 after taking over the program in June 2010.

-Since becoming the head baseball coach at Philadelphia University in June 2010, Pat Horvath has turned a five-win program into a perennial contender for the Central Atlantic Collegiate Conference (CACC) Tournament.
+With his first season coming in the spring of 2011, Pat Horvath turned a five-win program into a perennial contender for the Central Atlantic Collegiate Conference (CACC) Tournament.

 The Rams had a 17-23 overall record during the 2014 campaign and went 9-11 against the conference, missing the CACC Tournament by a single game.
 Philadelphia had John Sczepanski and Ken McCormick named to the All-CACC first team, marking the first time since 2008 that the Rams had two all-conference first-team players.
 McCormick went on to receive Daktronics Division II All-East Region second team recognition.
 Jordan Force was tabbed for the 2014 East Region American Baseball Coaches Association/Rawlings Gold Glove second team.